minprog/hangman/classic/hangman.md

 Now implement the `Hangman` class.
 Again, use `check50` to check your progress.

+## About assertions

+In some sense of the word, your implementation is now done!
+You should at the very least try it out and see if all is working well. `check50` can only test a limited number of things!

+Let us provide you with a counterexample.
+In our `main` program, there is a lot of **user input validation**.
+Hopefully, this is enough to prevent the program from crashing.
+But we have omitted at least one check.
+We actually allow negative word lengths!

+Try it out.
+When you run your program and provide word length -1, it will accept the number and your program may crash at any point because of this situation that should not happen.
+For example, you might get the following interaction:

+     1 WELCOME TO HANGMAN ツ
+     2 What length of word would you like to play with?
+     3 -1
+     4 How many guesses are allowed?
+     5 10
+     6 I have a word in my mind of -1 letters.
+     7 Traceback (most recent call last):
+     8   File "hangman.py", line 115, in <module>
+     9     word = lexicon.get_word()
+    10   File "hangman.py", line 35, in get_word
+    11     return random.choice(self.words)
+    12   File "lib/python3.8/random.py", line 290, in choice
+    13     raise IndexError('Cannot choose from an empty sequence') from None 14 IndexError: Cannot choose from an empty sequence

+What you can see on line 11 is that the crash happens in `get_word()` when it tries to select a random word.
+From the error message on line 14 you might understand that `self.words` is an `empty sequence`, or in other words, an list with no words in it.
+But the **root cause** of the problem is that the class allowed itself to be instantiated with a word length of -1.
+You'll have to dive into the code to understand that.

+Now an obvious fix is to change the main *user interface code* to ensure that the user enters a word length of at least 4 (or so).
+That might make a nicer game and is a good idea in any case.

+However, it is **also** a good idea to protect your classes a bit against "abuse".
+Why should the `Lexicon` class accept negative word lengths at all?
+In that class, we have a small portion of code and we know well how it works.
+We also know that it is based on `dictionary.txt` (which it opens) and what the limits of that word list are.
+So let's put in a so-called **assertion** that forces a check.
+Add the following line to the very top of the `Lexicon` initialiser:

+    assert word_length > 0 and word_length < 44, "Invalid word length for Lexicon"

+Putting this simple stament in your code will make sure that Python **halts** the program if at that point the assertion "fails".
+In that case the program will not even reach the point of choosing a word from an empty list:

+      1 WELCOME TO HANGMAN ツ
+      2 What length of word would you like to play with?
+      3 -1
+      4 Traceback (most recent call last):
+      5   File "hangman.py", line 103, in <module>
+      6     lexicon = Lexicon(word_length)
+      7   File "hangman.py", line 20, in __init__
+      8     assert length > 0 and length < 44, "Invalid word length for Lexicon"
+      9 AssertionError: Invalid word length for Lexicon

+Now you can immediately see that you should never try to create a `Lexicon` object with a negative word length.
+The assertion clearly **specifies** the length that is allowed as a parameter.

 ## Assignment 5

-What happens when you want to create a Lexicon that does not follow the specifications?
-For example, what should happen if someone uses your class like the following:

-	words = Lexicon(-5)

-Try it yourself!
-Most likely, your code will indeed try to create a Lexicon with a word length of -5.
-But that is not going not work (ever!).

-Because the `Lexicon` object does not interface directly with the user, it makes no sense for it to re-prompt the user for new input.
-However, it also makes no sense to just continue the program.
-It would only lead to errors further down the line.
-We can take this opportunity to proactively check for problems in our code.
-To do this, we use Python **assertions**.
-Because we know that the Lexicon can only provide words of certain length, you can add the following assertion to the initialiser:

-    assert word_length > 0 and word_length < 44

-Putting this simple stament in your code will make sure that Python **halts** the program if at that point the assertion "fails".

-Now if for some reason you (or someone else) tries to create a program that creates a Lexicon object using a `length` of -5, Python will halt it immediately.
-You can then immediately see why it halted: the assertion failed, which means the parameter had an "impossible" value.
-You can than trace back **why** that parameter was -5 in the first place.
-Probably a mistake!

-Note that `check50` for this problem expects that such assertions are present in your code.
-In particular, you should **also** handle invalid input for initializing a `Hangman` object and the `guess()` method in `Hangman`, as specified by `check50`.
+`check50` for this problem expects that such assertions are present in your code.
+In particular, you should not only insert the assertion for word length but **also** handle invalid input for initialising a `Hangman` object and the `guess()` method in `Hangman`, as specified by `check50`.

 ## Manual testing

-Hangman should now be a fully functional game!
+Hangman should now be a fully functional game that can hardly be crashed!
 Test it and double-check if everything is still according to specification.
 If all is well, congratulations!

 ## Final testing